alisw/alibuild/docs/docs/troubleshooting.md

   and add the options there.

-Finally, for certain common options, e.g. debug flags, we provide a precooked configuration using so called [defaults](user.html#defaults).
+Finally, for certain common options, e.g. debug flags, we provide a precooked configuration using so called [defaults](user.md#defaults).
-Simply add `--defaults debug` to your buits flags and it will add debug flags to all your packages.
+Simply add `--defaults debug` to your bits flags and it will add debug flags to all your packages.

 ### AliPhysics takes very long time to build and builds things like autotools, GCC